Last updated: January 2nd, 2023

-Here’s whether cruisers are hard to ride
+Here’s whether a beach cruiser bike is hard to ride

 Cruiser bicycles are easy to ride on flat, straight routes but very hard to ride up steep hills and to navigate tight turns.
 That’s because of their signature traits: relaxed riding posture, balloon tires, and long wheelbase.

 Those attributes add up to a terrific beach bike—no surprise there!—but they come at the cost of efficiency and precise handling.